 Now let's break them down.

-1. MyDesigns - Best Overall Platform for Print on Demand & Digital Products
+1. MyDesigns - Best Overall Platform for Print on Demand (and It's Not Close)

 Pros:

-- Sell both physical POD products AND digital downloads from one platform
+- Sell physical POD products AND digital downloads from one storefront

 - Premium quality print fulfillment with fast shipping

-- Built-in marketplace + ability to connect your own storefront
+- Built-in marketplace for organic discovery + ability to connect your own storefront

 Cons:

-- Requires slightly more setup than pure marketplaces
+- Requires slightly more initial setup than pure marketplaces

 2. Amazon Merch on Demand - Best for Pure Passive Income